wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/rules.rst

         <description>There is an error in the log.</description>
       </rule>

-The rule ``100110`` will be triggered when either of the parent rules has matched and the logs contain the word "Error".
+The rule ``100110`` is triggered when either of the parent rules has matched and the logs contain the word "Error".

 if_group